-The Company's shareholder base has changed dramatically since its spin-off from Penn in 2013 when shareholders were predominately gaming investors.
-Today, the Company's largest shareholders are REIT and index-oriented institutional investors.
-With the change in the composition of the Company's shareholders, the concerns of shareholders have changed and the Company has listened and responded.
-During last several years, the Company has made meaningful changes to its corporate governance structure and compensation programs as a result of concerns raised by shareholders.
+Our Board and management recognize the importance of ongoing engagement with our shareholders to enable us to understand and respond to shareholder concerns.
+The composition of the Company's shareholder base has changed dramatically since its spin-off from Penn in 2013 from predominately gaming investors to largely REIT and index-oriented institutional investors.
+In response to our changing shareholder base and feedback we have received during last several years, the Company has made meaningful changes to its corporate governance structure, compensation programs and ESG initiatives.